 - The Library does not plan commercial programs designed for the solicitation of business.
 Although a business person or professional may be invited to speak, the purpose of the program is to educate, inform, or entertain.

-- Because the Library is a public institution, committed to diversity and inclusiveness, we do not observe holidays of a religious nature.
-Library programs are planned to be inclusive of customers and of all religions and no religion.
+- Because the Library is a public institution, committed to diversity and inclusiveness, library programs are planned to be inclusive of customers and of all religions and no religion.
 Library programs may address religious themes to educate or inform, not to promote or observe a religion.

 - The Library shall attempt to make programs accessible to people with disabilities.
 Sign interpretation will be available if notice of the need for such interpretation is received two weeks in advance.
 Notify the Public Relations Coordinator of any requested accommodation.